clairezhao3/daily-pennsylvanian-basic-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

+### Modification:
+This project is a web scraper designed to extract the top headline from The Daily Pennsylvanian website.
+In my latest modification, I adapted the scraper to target the Opinion section and extract the top opinion article.
+This change was motivated by the need to track headline trends in a specific content area of the site.
+* I changed the URL from the homepage (e.g., "https://www.thedp.com") to the Opinion page (e.g., "https://www.thedp.com/opinion") so that the scraper fetches the relevant section directly.
+* For the Opinion page, I identified the unique CSS class or HTML structure that corresponds to the top opinion article.
+In my case, I replaced "subsection-list" in the soup.find() call.
+*
+* "frontpage-link" with "standard-link"

 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: